-The wreck of the Rena in historical context
+Page 7 – The wreck of the Rena

-On 5 October 2011 the Mediterranean Shipping Ccompany-chartered, Liberian-flagged container ship Rena astonished local mariners by grounding on the clearly marked Astrolabe Reef in the Bay of Plenty while approaching Tauranga Harbour.
+On 5 October 2011 the Mediterranean Shipping Company-chartered, Liberian-flagged container ship Rena astonished local mariners by grounding on the clearly marked Astrolabe Reef in the Bay of Plenty while approaching Tauranga Harbour.
+Three months later the vessel broke in half.

 New Zealand’s biggest shipwreck?

 The Rena is the largest ship ever lost in New Zealand waters.
-The Rena, built in 1990 as the Zim America, is 37,209 tons gross registered tonnage, and 47,000 tonnes deadweight (i.e., what it can carry).
-The ship is 236 metres long.
+Built in 1990 as the Zim America, it was 37,209 tons gross registered tonnage and 47,000 tonnes deadweight (i.e., what it can carry).
+The ship was 236 m long.

-The largest ship lost here until now was the Soviet cruise ship Mikhail Lermontov.
-The Lermontov sank in Port Gore in the Marlborough Sounds on 16 February 1986 after striking rocks while leaving Queen Charlotte Sound.
-The Mikhail Lermontov, built in 1972, was 22,352 tons gross and was 155 metres long.
-One man died, though several recreational divers have died since then while exploring the wreck.
+The largest vessel lost here previously was the Soviet cruise ship Mikhail Lermontov, which sank in Port Gore in the Marlborough Sounds on 16 February 1986 after striking rocks while leaving Queen Charlotte Sound.
+The Mikhail Lermontov, built in 1972, was 22,352 tons gross and 155 m long.
+One crewman died, and several recreational divers have died since then while exploring the wreck.

-The next largest ship lost in local waters was the Canadian-Australasian Line passenger liner Niagara, sunk off Mokohinau Island by a German-laid mine on 19 June 1940.
+Before that, the largest ship lost in local waters was the Canadian-Australasian Line passenger liner Niagara, sunk off the Mokohinau Islands by a German-laid mine on 19 June 1940.
 The ship, built in 1913, was 13,415 tons gross.

-In the terms of what matters most, human lives, fortunately, no. The biggest death toll in our history came with the wreck of HMS Orpheus on the Manukau bar on 7 February 1861.
-That cost the lives of 189 of the 250 officers and men aboard the ship that day.
+In terms of human lives, fortunately, no. The biggest death toll in our history came with the wreck of HMS Orpheus on the Manukau bar on 7 February 1861.
+That cost the lives of 189 of the 250 officers and men aboard the ship.

 New Zealand’s worst environmental maritime disaster?

-On 13 October the New Zealand Herald reported Environment Minister Nick Smith as describing the Rena stranding as New Zealand’s ‘worst maritime environmental disaster’.
+A week after the Rena struck Astrolabe Reef, Environment Minister Nick Smith described the stranding as New Zealand’s ‘worst maritime environmental disaster’.

 Astrolabe Reef